gauravfodekar/NodeJSNotes/README.md

 That's it!
 You've sent an email in Node.js using the `nodemailer` library.
 You can customize the email content, add attachments, and use more advanced features provided by `nodemailer` as needed for your specific use case.

-74 #how to send messages in node js ?
+74. # how to send messages in node js ?